Stamp duty in Kerala: Know land registration charges in 2025

 See also: How to get encumbrance certificate Kerala

-How to use a stamp duty calculator?
+How to use a stamp duty calculator to calculate stamp duty Kerala 2025?

 • Visit the official stamp duty calculator tool.
 Go to the Stamp Duty details section.